agoodquant/qr/README.md

  Disclaimer
  ===========
- this is still in progress.
+ This is still in progress.
 As some functions are vectorized while others are not.
 Use upon your own judgement.